 where, the diagonal elements of the spectral function $D(E) = A(E)/2 \pi$ are related to the local density of states (LDOS), and $[G^a(E)] = \left [ G^r(E) \right ]^{\dagger}$ represents the advanced Green's function. \\ {\it{Coherent transport:}} The current operator \cite{Datta} from the Keldysh NEGF formalism can be derived from the {\it{lesser}} Green's function in Nambu space, as detailed in Appendix A as follows: \begin{widetext}

-\end{widetext} where $\tau_z= \sigma_z \otimes I$, with $\sigma_z$ being the Pauli-z matrix, representing the fact that the net current is the difference between the currents of the composite electron and hole blocks.
+\end{widetext} where $\tau_z= I \otimes \sigma_z$, with $\sigma_z$ being the Pauli-$z$ matrix, representing the fact that the net current is the difference between the currents of the composite electron and hole blocks.
 The factor of half comes from the BdG representation of the original Hamiltonian.
 Following the detailed derivation in Appendix A, we can obtain the electron (hole) current across the device as a sum of three components: \begin{widetext}

-\end{widetext} where the superscripts $ee ~(hh)$ represent the block diagonal sector of the corresponding matrices in the electron (hole) Nambu space, and \eqref{direct_main} represents the direct transmission process of either the electron or the hole, \eqref{Andreev_main} represents the direct Andreev transmission and \eqref{Crossed_Andreev_main} represents the crossed Andreev transmission.
+\end{widetext} where the superscripts $ee ~(hh)$ represent the block diagonal sector of the corresponding matrices in the electron-hole Nambu space, and \eqref{direct_main} represents the direct transmission process of either the electron or the hole, \eqref{Andreev_main} represents the direct Andreev transmission and \eqref{Crossed_Andreev_main} represents the crossed Andreev transmission.
 The three components $T_D(E)$, $T_A(E)$ and $T_{CA}(E)$ corresponding to direct transmission, Andreev reflection and and crossed Andreev transmission processes shown above are

 At this point it is worth noting that $f_{\alpha}^{ee}(E) = f(E-\mu_{\alpha}), f_{\alpha}^{hh}(E)=f(E+\mu_{\alpha})$, representing the Fermi-Dirac distributions of the electronic and hole sector respectively.
-In these calculations, we must recall that the up(down)-spin degrees of freedom in the electron and hole sectors respectively are included in \eqref{direct_main}, \eqref{Andreev_main} and \eqref{Crossed_Andreev_main}.
+In these calculations, we must recall that the up and down-spin degrees of freedom in the electron and hole sectors respectively are included in \eqref{direct_main}, \eqref{Andreev_main} and \eqref{Crossed_Andreev_main}.

 A somewhat rudimentary understanding of the above results can also be sought from the Landauer-B\"uttiker formalism.
 Even though our device has two contacts, we conceptually have a four terminal device as sketched in Fig.~\ref{Figure_LB}.
 The current across such a multi-terminal device \cite{Datta} as seen from a terminal $p$ can be written as